sluebbert/serial-monitor/README.md

 With this running, you can truly just leave the serial monitor active on one screen and forget about it while flashing your image on another screen.

-This script has been tested against serial communication with Arduinos on a linux host.
+This script has been tested against serial communication with Arduinos and ESP boards on a linux host.
 It makes use of the fuser command to check if the device is ready to accept a new connection, so is not currently directly compatible with windows.

 # Features
  - Disconnects from the device when sent the signal USR1.
 Once this signal is caught, the script will wait for a specific amount of time and then try to reconnect once the device is available again.